Sex Toys: A Beginner’s Guide

 Available in all sizes, from petite offerings no thicker than a thumb all the way up to rivalling a Coke can and beyond…!
 Butt plugs are simple souls.
 Some vibrate, some don’t.
 Once inserted they just sit there which sounds a bit lacklustre, but they are a great way to enhance masturbation and partnered sex.
 Some folks even wear them for longer periods of time (or even out in public) for added thrills.
 Metal or glass are my preferred materials but silicone is fine too.

-Some options for beginners are the Godemiche Plug-B (available in two sizes), Njoy Pure Plug in small or medium and b-Vibe Snug Plug in size 1 (beginner) or 2 (medium).
+Some options for beginners are the Godemiche Plug-B (available in two sizes), Njoy Pure Plug and b-Vibe Snug Plug in size 1 (beginner) or 2 (medium).
 Tantus make consistently well designed silicone plugs in all sizes.

 Extremely similar to butt plugs but shaped with more precision to stimulated the prostate.